swartout/swartout.github.io/_posts/2022-12-25-intuitive-explanation-of-gpt-part-2.md

 # An Intuitive Explanation of GPT Models - Part 2

-## WORK IN PROGRESS
+## ROUGH DRAFT

 Last time we left off with the general understanding of what GPT is and how information *enters* the model.

 ![outside view](/assets/GPT/GPT_00028.jpg)

 In this post we'll go over what happens *inside* it, detailing the seemingly ever-present attenton mechanism.
+I'll start with explaining concepts using intuitive ideas, gradually building up to an understanding of attention mechanically.

 Here we can view the token embeddings (we know what these are!) entering the model and output probabilities exiting it.
 Let's take a peek inside the box.